mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 ## Prepare sitemap

-`prepareSitemap` creates a data file that lists all files with `hideFromSearchEngines: true` set in the page's frontMatter.
+`prepareSitemap` creates a data file that lists all files with `hideFromSearchEngines: true` or `splitPage: true` set in the page's frontMatter.
 Use this generated file with Batfish's [`sitemap.ignoreFile`](https://github.com/mapbox/batfish/blob/main/docs/configuration.md#sitemap) option to generate a sitemap that excludes any paths in the prepared file.

 ### Arguments